 How does the Canada-Alberta Job Grant benefit you?
 By supporting and investing in the training of your employee training and growth, the program is designed to help you to increase productivity, employee skills and employee retention.

 What is the grant amount?

 Under the Canada-Alberta Job Grant, employers are required to cover a minimum of one-third of direct training costs, with up to a maximum of $10,000 per trainee in government contributions, up to $300,000 annually as an organization.

-This means that employers are eligible to receive contributions in the following amounts towards select Social School programs:
+Employers are eligible to receive contributions toward the following Social School programs:

 Social Media Marketing Certificate and Digital Marketing Certificate – On Campus, Guided Online or Self-Guided Online: